Legal Separation Attorney in Indianapolis

 How Our Firm Can Help You

 The family law court will grant an order of separation based on evidence that the marriage has reached a point where it is currently not tolerable for the spouses to continue living in the same household.
-A family law attorney from Bowen & Associates, LLC can represent you in court and present your petition, as well as assist you with working out terms for the various court orders.
+An attorney from Bowen & Associates, LLC can represent you in court and present your petition, as well as assist you with working out terms for the various court orders.

 We understand that this may be a difficult experience for you, but we are here to help.
 Take the first step now by contacting us for a free case evaluation.